psevestre/openid-fapi/Financial_API_WD_002.md

 A confidential client shall support the provisions specified in clause 5.2.3 and 5.2.4 of Financial-grade API - Part 1: Read-Only API Security Profile, except for [RFC7636] support.

-In addition, the confidential client for write operations
+In addition, the confidential client

 1. shall support [MTLS] as a holder of key mechanism;
 1. shall include the `request` or `request_uri` parameter as defined in Section 6 of [OIDC] in the authentication request;